LuxDL/Lux.jl/docs/src/tutorials/index.md

 ::: warning

-These models are part of the Lux examples, however, these are large model that cannot be run on CI and aren't frequently tested.
+These models are part of the Lux examples, however, these are larger model that cannot be run on CI and aren't frequently tested.
 If you find a bug in one of these models, please open an issue or PR to fix it.